I know why you are asking this question. But it’s actually the wrong question to be asking 🙂

-So it all comes back to number of tickets sold, and normal random distribution.
+So it all comes back to the number of tickets sold, and normal random distribution.
 More big prizes appear to go to people in big cities because that’s simply where more tickets are sold.
-Think about it, if it was NOT possible for one store to have sold the jackpot winning ticket more than once, then there would be something wrong with the randomness of that lottery!
+Think about it, if it was not possible for one store to have sold multiple jackpot winning tickets, then there would be something wrong with the randomness of that lottery!
 It may be unlikely but it should be perfectly possible in a normal lottery.

 TIP: So please don’t drive hundreds of miles just to buy a ticket in a ‘lucky area’!
 Spending that gas/petrol money on more tickets instead would do a whole lot more to improve your chances of winning.